-The Pacific Whiting Conservation Cooperative (PWCC) is comprised of four member companies, Alaska Ocean Seafoods, American Seafoods, Glacier Fish Co., and Trident Seafood.
-These companies operate 10 catcher vessels and 3 - 5 motherships licensed to participate in the US west coast Pacific hake fishery.
+The Pacific Whiting Conservation Cooperative (PWCC) is comprised of three member companies, American Seafoods, Glacier Fish Co., and Trident Seafood.
+These companies operate 10 vessels licensed to participate in the catcher processor sector of the US west coast Pacific hake fishery.
 The PWCC formed in 1997 to promote the rational harvest, optimal utilization and minimal waste in the hake fishery.
-The PWCC have worked cooperatively with member companies to greatly improve product recover rates and decrease bycatch.
+The PWCC have worked cooperatively with member companies to greatly improve product recovery rates and decrease bycatch.
 In addition PWCC funds and performs research to generally improve the west coast groundfish fishery.

-The Association of Pacific Hake Fishermen represents member harvesters from the Canadian fleet which consists of approximately 50 catcher vessels.
+The Association of Pacific Hake Fishermen represents member harvesters from the Canadian fleet which consists of approximately 28 catcher vessels.